Great Things To Do in the Galapagos Islands

 The Galapagos Islands have long been a bucket-list destination for nature lovers.
-If you long to mind-meld with Marine Iguanas, or watch puppy-like sea lions show off, these six larger and several smaller islands in the Pacific Ocean near the Equator deliver.
+If you long to mind-meld with Marine Iguanas or watch puppy-like sea lions show off, these islands in the Pacific Ocean near the Equator deliver.

 Marine Iguana in the Galapagos